goderich/dissertation/dissertation.md

 Consonant inventories are quite similar between Atayal dialects.
 The main differences reside in the presence or absence of \<c\> /t͡s/ and /q/ as separate phonemes.
 Plngawan is the only Atayal dialect to have /ɹ/ as a distinct phoneme.

 The phonotactics of consonants vary more than the inventories themselves.
-The only dialect that allows voiced obstruents /b/ and /g/ to occur word-finally is Matu'uwal (although Matu'aw speakers still preserved final /g/ when Paul Li was doing his fieldwork there around 1980).
+The only dialect that allows voiced obstruents /b/ and /g/ to occur word-finally is Matu'uwal (although Matu'aw speakers still preserved final /g/ when Li was doing his fieldwork there around 1980).
 Matu'uwal and Matu'aw are the only two dialects where /x/ can occur word-initially, and only in one or two words (unless we count word-initial devoiced /g/ in Skikun as /x/).
 Plngawan and Klesan disallow labials in word-final position, merging them with velars.
 The glottal stop appears to have largely lost its functional load in word-final position in both S'uli and Klesan, thus it is not marked in this dissertation; other dialects still distinguish final glottal stops from final open syllables quite clearly.

-Most Atayal dialects have mid vowels /e/ and /o/ in some form: Matu'uwal and Matu'aw are the exceptions.
+Most Atayal dialects have mid vowels /e/ and /o/: Matu'uwal and Matu'aw are the exceptions.
 In other dialects, mid vowels are commonly the result of coalescence of two vowels or a diphthong, or sometimes vowel assimilation or lowering effects of nearby consonants.
 Schwa appears in most dialects, with only Plngawan and Matu'aw lacking it, though it can never be stressed.

 Syllable structure shows some minor differences.
 Matu'uwal is the only dialect that allows onsetless syllables (but only in final position, thus forming a hiatus in the final foot).
 Closed syllables are allowed word-finally in all dialects, but are much more limited in non-final position: Matu'uwal and Plngawan allow them everywhere, whereas in other dialects they are mostly restricted to morpheme boundaries [there is significant variation in Squliq, see @huang2015].